Returns a Double specifying the payment for an annuity based on periodic, fixed payments and a fixed interest rate.

 Function Pmt( _ ByVal Rate As Double, _ ByVal NPer As Double, _ ByVal PV As Double, _ Optional ByVal FV As Double = 0, _ Optional ByVal Due As DueDate = DueDate.EndOfPeriod _ ) As Double

-- Required.
-Double specifying present value (or lump sum) that a series of payments to be paid in the future is worth now.
+Required.
+Double specifies the present value (or lump sum) that a series of payments to be paid in the future is worth now.
 For example, when you borrow money to buy a car, the loan amount is the present value to the lender of the monthly car payments you will make.

 The Rate and NPer arguments must be calculated using payment periods expressed in the same units.
 For example, if Rate is calculated using months, NPer must also be calculated using months.

-This example uses the Pmt function to return the monthly payment for a loan over a fixed period.
-Given are the interest percentage rate per period (
+This example uses the Pmt function to return the monthly payment for a loan during a fixed period.
+Given are the interest percentage rate per period (APR / 12), the total number of payments (TotPmts), the present value or principal of the loan (PVal), the future value of the loan (FVal), and a number that indicates whether the payment is due at the beginning or end of the payment period (PayType).

-Sub TestPMT() Dim PVal, APR, FVal, Payment, TotPmts As Double Dim PayType As DueDate Dim Fmt As String Dim Response As MsgBoxResult Fmt = "###,###,##0.00" ' Define money format.
-FVal = 0 ' Usually 0 for a loan.
-PVal = CDbl(InputBox("How much do you want to borrow?"))
+Sub TestPMT() Dim PVal, APR, Payment, TotPmts As Double Dim PayType As DueDate Dim Response As MsgBoxResult ' Define money format.
+Dim Fmt As String = "###,###,##0.00" ' Usually 0 for a loan.
+Dim FVal As Double = 0 PVal = CDbl(InputBox("How much do you want to borrow?"))
 APR = CDbl(InputBox("What is the annual percentage rate of your loan?"))
 If APR > 1 Then APR = APR / 100 ' Ensure proper form.
 TotPmts = CDbl(InputBox("How many monthly payments will you make?"))
-Response = MsgBox("Do you make payments at the end of month?", MsgBoxStyle.YesNo) If Response = MsgBoxResult.No Then PayType = DueDate.BegOfPeriod Else PayType = DueDate.BegOfPeriod End If Payment = Pmt(APR / 12, TotPmts, -PVal, FVal, PayType) MsgBox("Your payment will be " & Format(Payment, Fmt) & " per month.")
+Response = MsgBox("Do you make payments at the end of month?", MsgBoxStyle.YesNo) If Response = MsgBoxResult.No Then PayType = DueDate.BegOfPeriod Else PayType = DueDate.EndOfPeriod End If Payment = Pmt(APR / 12, TotPmts, -PVal, FVal, PayType) MsgBox("Your payment will be " & Format(Payment, Fmt) & " per month.")
 End Sub